kammerchor-wernigerode/tg2smtp/README.md

 preferences.
 To do so, create an `application.[yml,properties]`-file in your project root and override the properties you want to configure.

+Use the `debug` profile to disable the email sender and log incoming messages to the console.
+Downloaded files will be stored in `data/downloads`.

 ### Setup

 It's also a good idea to download dependencies and build the executable `.jar`-artifact once before you start hacking.